Updated: Mar 14

 HABIT #7: STRAIGHTENING OR CURLING YOUR HAIR WHILE IT IS WET

 To be absolutely honest, I consider this a crime.
-Heating moist or wet hair to a temperature that’s above the boiling point of water will have the same effect as broiling your locks alive.
+Heating moist or wet hair to a temperature that’s above the boiling point of water is akin to broiling your locks alive.
 If you think you can get away with doing this “just one time”, don’t count on it.
 Your hair will be permanently damaged, and no regenerating products or procedures will save it.

 Whether you have natural locks or hair extensions, always make sure you allow enough time for the washing and styling.
 Let your locks dry fully.
 Even if you’ve used a hairdryer, give your mane about half an hour or so afterwards, for the remaining moisture to evaporate.
 Only after this can you pick up those hot tools and begin to style.